nellore/Cookiecutter/README.md

+Forked to hack this tool (in `extract_paired.cpp`) so if either mate 1 or mate 2 contains a kmer among the indexed kmers, they are written to output files.

 # Cookiecutter: a tool for kmer-based read filtering and extraction

 Cookiecutter is a computational tool for filtering reads by their